 Step 2 – College Bound Students – https://youtu.be/sBX6AegnUp4

 Step 3 – Apply to College – https://youtu.be/YskBLcCvrh0

 Next, check out this site for a fun and informative checklist into how to kick-start your college and career plans: https://studentaid.ed.gov/sa/sites/default/files/college-prep-checklist.pdf

 Begin college selection process.
 Attend college fairs, financial aid seminars, general information sessions, etc., to learn as much as you can about the college application process.
 Make sure you are meeting NCAA requirements if you want to play Division I or II sports in college.

-- If you will require financial aid, start researching your options for grants, scholarships and work-study programs.
-Make an appointment with your guidance counselor or start by visiting NACAC’s Web Resources for the College-Bound to do research on your own using the Internet.
+- If you will require financial aid (and who doesn’t?!), start researching your options for grants, scholarships and work-study programs.
+Make an appointment with Jessica Auxier to find out more about all things college and career related, or scout out the many links from this website to explore and research on your own using the Internet.

 - Begin to make a preliminary list of colleges you would like to investigate further.
 Surf the Internet and use the college resources in the guidance office or library.

 - Schedule meeting with your guidance counselor to discuss possible college choices.

 - Begin to focus on the key 10 colleges that are a good fit.